 WASTELESS ACT

-Portuguese brand Lemon Jelly launched a molded footwear line of 100% recycled plastic in 2019.
+After years spent developing a method that puts production waste toward new products, Portuguese brand Lemon Jelly launched a molded footwear line of 100% recycled plastic in 2019.
 The result is a PETA-approved vegan shoe whose waterproof insole has odor control, temperature stability and even a lemon scent.
 These successes have earned Lemon Jelly nods from GAPI and Drapers Footwear Awards.
 They also continuously forge exciting partnerships, and produce capsule collections, exclusive designs and limited editions.
-Made in Portugal, products are available in over 35 countries and 500 points of sale.
+Made in Portugal, products are available in over 35 countries and at 500 points of sale.

 www.lemonjelly.com